Can I Roll My IRA or 401(k) Into an Annuity?

 There are two ways to roll over your retirement savings to an annuity – through a direct roll over or an indirect roll over.

-Pros and Cons of Rolling Over Your Retirement Savings Into an Annuity
+Strategies for Rolling Over Retirement Funds Into an Annuity

 Tax Implications of Rolling Over Retirement Savings to an Annuity

-Tax implications for rolling over your retirement savings into an annuity depend on the type of retirement savings plan you have and how quickly you complete the retirement plan roll over transaction.
+Specific tax implications for rolling over your retirement savings into an annuity depend on the type of retirement savings plan you have.

-While investments in an annuity are tax deferred until you withdraw money from it, IRAs, 401(k)s and other retirement savings plans typically offer the same or similar tax advantages.
-You may want to talk with a tax professional about additional tax benefits you might receive from a roll over in your case.
+While investments in an annuity are tax deferred until you withdraw money from it, IRAs, 401(k)s, 403(b)s and other retirement savings plans typically offer the same or similar tax advantages.
+You may want to talk with a tax professional about additional tax benefits you might receive from a roll over.

 Connect With a Financial Advisor Instantly